cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ## Subroutines

-The four hybrid KEM framework share a substantial amount of structure, which we capture in a set of subroutines.
+The four hybrid KEM frameworks share a substantial amount of structure, which we capture in a set of subroutines.

 ### Using a Nominal Group

-Hybrid KEM frameworks that use a KEM for the traditional component invoke the DeriveKeyPair, Encap, and Decap functions of PQ KEMs, alongside analogous functions of the nominal group.
-The "encapsulation key" is the receiver's public group element; the "ciphertext" is an ephemeral group element; and the shared secret is the secret value resulting from an ephemeral-static Diffie-Hellman exchange.
+Hybrid KEM frameworks that use a nominal group for the traditional component invoke the DeriveKeyPair, Encap, and Decap functions of PQ KEMs, alongside analogous functions of the nominal group.
+The "encapsulation key" is the receiver's public key group element; the "ciphertext" is an ephemeral group element; and the shared secret is the secret value resulting from an ephemeral-static Diffie-Hellman exchange.